werzl/files/docusaurus/docs/Misc/books.md

 - Radical Candor by Kim Scott
 - Clean Code by Robert Cecil Martin
 - Staff Engineer: Leadership beyond the management track by Will Larson
+- Jobs to be Done by Anthony W. Ulwick